Jonas1312/cities-with-nice-weather/README.md

 Indeed, the [list he got from Wikipedia](https://en.wikipedia.org/wiki/List_of_cities_by_average_temperature) only shows temperature data for major cities, so he might be missing his dream city without knowing it...

-Also, the list provides temperature data only, no information aboud wind speed and relative humidity, which are two important factors influcencing the perceived temperature.
+Moreover, the list only provides temperature data.
+There is no information about wind speed and relative humidity, which are two important factors influencing the perceived temperature.

-Let's try the same approach with an other dataset, and see if we can draw the same conclusions.
+Let's try the same approach with another dataset, and see if we can draw the same conclusions.

 Some imports for later: